osc-delft/osc-delft.github.io/CONTRIBUTING.md

 ## How can I get started with contributing?

-This repository store the sources for the website.
+This repository stores the sources for the website.
 You can help us improve it and get acknowledged for your contributions.

 Here are a few ways you can get started with contributing to this program.